open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > experience?

 {{< expand "Show answer">}} My wish is to build up Libre Solar as the Arduino for renewable energy systems.
-I always want to have an open hardware base for learning and building up its own renewable energy system for everyone.
+I always wanted to have an open hardware base for learning and building up its own renewable energy system for everyone.
 It's for industrial, private or educational use.
 We aim for a ready to sell product and we are nearly there.
 It's just because of the CE certification.
 We already did a few tests in the laboratory for measuring the CE standards but we were out of range and didn't get the CE certification.
 That's why we can't legally sell the products, but it's a goal.

-Right now we have the supply shortage of micro-controllers which causes the prototyping process to hold because we can't source STM 32 micro-controllers.
+Right now we have the supply shortage of micro-controllers which causes the prototyping process to hold, because we can't source STM 32 micro-controllers.
 In the beginning, the goal is to have a set of hardware components ready to sell with a portfolio for educational reasons and research institutes.
-There was a connection with the Uni Freiburg and different other universities who are interested.
+There was a connection with the University of Freiburg and different other universities are interested.
 This is a low entry point because you don't need the proper certification if you just use it in research environment.
 {{< /expand >}}